 Key Differences Between i3, i5, and i7 Processors

-So, to start off with, the number one thing that distinguishes an i5 processor from an i3 or i9 one is the sum of cores and threads.
+To start off with, the one thing that distinguishes an i5 processor from an i3 or i9 one is the sum of cores and threads.

 The term “Core” refers to the physically melded processing unit(s) that help the CPU carry out complex instructions at any given time.
 While threads, on the other hand, are virtual parts that are used to individualize the given command.